fiemmi/PFCandInfoAnalyzer/README.md

 ## Step-by-step procedure
 The procedure to get the wanted output `.root` file is made by several steps.
 They are listed below together with an explanation for each of them.
+**CAVEAT**: the following steps won't work out-of-the-box.
+You'll need to make changes here and there: update the paths to macros, the number of jobs to be run and so on to your needs.

 1. **Ntuplize a given number of events from no-PU files**.
 In the configuration file of PFCandInfoAnalyzer (`python/ConfFile_cfg.py`), ntuplize a given number of events from a no-PU file through the `fileNames` parameter.
 The number can be chosen by editing the `process.maxEvents` parameter.
 ```